 Depleted hydrocarbon gas reservoirs are porous and permeable formations that have typically produced most or all their economic reserves.
-The existing wells in the reservoir can be converted for hydrogen gas storage use and / or additional wells can be drilled to add to the reservoir's hydrogen gas injection and withdrawal capability.
+The existing wells in the reservoir can be converted for hydrogen gas storage use and / or additional wells can be drilled to add to the hydrogen gas injection and withdrawal capability of the reservoir.